 Year Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 7 Story & Context This scheme develops awareness that texts are constructs and that stories and writers are influenced by their contexts.
 Key Text:Sir Gawain & the Green Knight, translated by Simon Armitage.
-This text allows us to explore a particular historical context-knightly values in the 14thcentury- and its impact on the characters and ideas a writer includes.
+This text allows us to explore a particular historical context-knightly values in the 14thcentury-and its impact on the characters and ideas a writer includes.
 Characterisation This scheme focuses on how writers make deliberate choices when constructing characters, and that characters are developed in a particular way to suit the story.
 Key Text: The Graveyard Book, by Neil Gaiman.
 This bildungsroman presents us with a plucky protagonist, who learns a lot about himself and his community as he grows up.
 We explore the ways in which Gaiman assigns certain attributes to define both the protagonist and antagonist.
 Genre & Theme This scheme is focused on understanding how genre is established and the themes we expect to see within a particular genre.
 Key Text: The Giver, by Lois Lowry.
-This text allows us to explore a particular genre- dystopia.
+This text allows us to explore a particular genre-dystopia.
 The novel incorporates all of the common ideas and characters, which we study within the text's generic context.
-8 PerspectiveWe consider how a writer's perspective is influenced by their context, and how the characters and ideas in the text can be used as a vehicle through which to express a perspective.Key Text: Journey's End, by RC Sherriff.
-This play offers a perspective on war shaped by experience and trauma: we can see how realism is used to create an authentic representation of life in a dugout, and how a critical perspective is implied through the play's events and characterisation. principles of rhetoric, teaching students that- through language and structure-the text can be cleverly manipulated to align the reader or audience's perspective with that of the writer or speaker.thought and language about how symbols of more abstract ideas iKey Text: Animal Farm, by George Orwell.
-This allegorical text exemplifies theKey Text: Animal Farm, by George Orwell.
-Piggy's glasses, the b Symbolism In this scheme, we explo thought and language so about how symbols can be more abstract ideas in lit Key Text: Lord of the Flie This text allows us to con range of symbols-for ex Piggy's glasses, the beast text's pervading themes. that students learn be used to represent erature.
-Is, by William Golding. sider the impact of a cample, the conch,
+8 Perspective We consider how a writer's perspective is influenced by their context, and how the characters and ideas in the text can be used as a vehicle through which to express a perspective.
+Key Text: Journey's End, by RC Sherriff.
+This play offers a perspective on war shaped by experience and trauma: we can see how realism is used to create an authentic representation of life in a dugout, and how a critical perspective is implied through the play's events and characterisation.
+Rhetoric This scheme explores the fundamental principles of rhetoric, teaching students that-through language and structure-the text can be cleverly manipulated to align the reader or audience's perspective with that of the writer or speaker.
+Key Text: Extracts from significant speeches, Animal Farm, and Shakespeare.
+The texts we have chosen successfully exemplify the political use of rhetoric and the agendas of the speakers.
+In this scheme, we explote thought and language so about how symbols can be more abstract ideas in lit.
+Key Text: Short stories are enable us to consider how metaphors represent per that students learn be used to represent erature.
+Independent of the second of the se